Political positions of Donald Trump: As described by others

 Prior to his election as president, his views on social issues were often described as centrist or moderate.
 Political commentator Josh Barro termed Trump a "moderate Republican," saying that except on immigration, his views are "anything but ideologically rigid, and he certainly does not equate deal making with surrender."
 MSNBC host Joe Scarborough said Trump is essentially more like a "centrist Democrat" on social issues.
 Journalist and political analyst John Heilemann characterized Trump as liberal on social issues, while conservative talk radio host and political commentator Rush Limbaugh said that Heilemann is seeing in Trump what he wants to see.
 Since he became president, commentators have generally characterized his policy agenda as socially conservative.

 Trump and his political views have often been described as nationalist.
 John Cassidy of The New Yorker writes that Trump seeks to make the Republican Party "into a more populist, nativist, avowedly protectionist, and semi-isolationist party that is skeptical of immigration, free trade, and military interventionism."
 The Washington Post editorial page editor Fred Hiatt and College of the Holy Cross political scientist Donald Brand describe Trump as a nativist.
 Rich Lowry, the editor of National Review, instead calls Trump an "immigration hawk" and supports Trump's effort to return immigration levels to what Trump calls a "historically average level".
 Trump is a protectionist, according to free-market advocate Stephen Moore and conservative economist Larry Kudlow.
 Historian Joshua M. Zeitz wrote in 2016 that Trump's appeals to "law and order" and "the silent majority" were comparable to the dog-whistle and racially-coded terminology of Richard Nixon.

 According to a 2020 study, voters had the most difficulty assessing the ideology of Trump in the 2016 election out of all presidential candidates since 1972 and all contemporary legislators.
+As of 2021, the Southern Poverty Law Center identifies Trump as a leader of the radical right.